© Dr Sarah J. Buckley 2020 www.sarahbuckley.com

 Updated from Gentle Birth, Gentle Mothering 2005.
-This article is also published as Chapter 8: “Leaving Well Enough Alone” Natural Perspectives on the Third Stage of Labor” in Gentle Birth, Gentle Mothering: A Doctor’s Guide to Natural Childbirth and Gentle Early Parenting Choices (Sarah J Buckley MD, Celestial Arts, 2009).
+This article is also published as Chapter 8: “Leaving Well Enough Alone” Natural Perspectives on the Third Stage of Labor” in Gentle Birth, Gentle Mothering: A Doctor’s Guide to Natural Childbirth and Gentle Early Parenting Choices (Dr Sarah J Buckley, Celestial Arts, 2009).
 See also discussion of the hormones of childbearing in Dr Buckley’s 2015 report, Hormonal Physiology of Childbearing

 The medical approach to pregnancy and birth has become so ingrained in our culture, that we have forgotten the way of birth of our ancestors: a way that has ensured our survival as a species for millennia.
 In the rush to supposedly protect mothers and babies from misfortune and death, modern western obstetrics has neglected to pay its dues to the Goddess, to Mother Nature, whose complex and elegant systems of birth are interfered with on every level by this new approach, even as we admit our inability to understand or control these elemental forces.

 Medical interference in pregnancy, labour and birth is well documented, and the negative sequellae are well researched.
 However, medical management of the third stage of labour- the time between the baby’s birth, and the emergence of the placenta-, is, to my mind, more insidious.
 At the time when Mother Nature prescribes awe and ecstasy, we have injections, examinations, and clamping and pulling on the cord.
 Instead of body heat and skin-to-skin contact, we have separation and wrapping.
 Where time should stand still for those eternal moments of first contact, as mother and baby fall deeply in love, we have haste to deliver the placenta and clean up for the next ‘case’.